SoilBGC-Datashare/sidb/Readme.md

 This folder contains specific reports of the database generated from scripts in the Scripts folder

 ### Demo
 This folder contains R markdown files with reproducible code to demonstrate specific data analyses.
+(Currently out of date).
+For current examples and tutorials for loading SIDb data in R and working with the data see [vignettes](Rpkg/vignettes/).

 ### Tests
 This folder contains tests to guarantee the integrity of the database.
 Make sure that you can run all tests without errors before contributing to the database.